openstax/napkin-notes/rich/oscms-init-migrations.md

 # Use "faculty.csv" and "contact_infos.sql" to match every faculty user to an accounts ID
 # Give this file to salesforce

-# Use "faculty.csv" and "contact_infos.sql" to generate a csv list of users and import the list into cms system.
+# Use "faculty.csv" and "contact_infos.sql" to generate a csv list of faculty users and import the list into cms system.
 ```